Recap of the Annual Board Meeting, June 24, 2015

 The Tom Slaughter Service Award is named for a true champion of Nobis Works and the late husband of co-founder Joyce Slaughter.
 This award recognizes the special dedication of our Board members, and is given annually to the director who exemplifies outstanding service and support by promoting Nobis Works to the public.
 This is the “MVP” award for Nobis Works board members.

 This year’s Slaughter Award recipient joined our board in 2002.
 In these 13 years, her passion and commitment for the Nobis Works mission have been amazing.
-She has served on many committees; as chair of Tommy Nobis Center and Nobis Enterprises Boards and the Governance Committee.
+She has served on many committees; as chair of Nobis Works and Nobis Enterprises Boards and the Governance Committee.
 During her multi-year tenure as Chairwoman of the Governance Committee, she has led the recruitment of many fine new directors and officers.
 She and her committee tackled the tedious task of rewriting Articles of Incorporation and Bylaws for all four Nobis Works non-profit corporations and name changes.
 Although this was very difficult for the Secretary of State’s office, she got it done.
 No task is beneath her, and she never takes credit.
 This unsung heroine surely has that fire of compassion for our mission that Tom Slaughter referred to.